alphagov/govuk-developer-docs/source/manual/github.html.md

 # Getting access to GitHub

 Not everyone on GOV.UK requires GitHub access, as much of what we do is in the open.
-However, if your role requires it, you can be added to the org and the relevant team(s) through Terraform, in [govuk-user-reviewer][].
+However, if your role requires it, you should be added to the org and the relevant team(s) through Terraform, in [govuk-user-reviewer][] - _not_ manually added through the GitHub UI itself, as this breaks the Terraform setup.

 - If you're a content designer, ask for GitHub access via Zendesk (see [example ticket](https://govuk.zendesk.com/agent/tickets/5297731/events))
 - If you're an engineer or contractor, ask your tech lead to follow the instructions in [govuk-user-reviewer][] to add you.